Overview:

 });

-Step 4: Building and Deploying the Application
+Step 4: Building and Deploying the Application$ mvn clean install

 $ mvn jetty:run